-Speaker / author bio: Jennifer Van Os is an Assistant Professor and Extension Specialist in Animal Welfare on the faculty of the Department of Dairy Science at the University of Wisconsin-Madison.
+Speaker / author bio: Jennifer Van Os is an Assistant Professor and Extension Specialist in Animal Welfare on the faculty of the Department of Animal & Dairy Sciences at the University of Wisconsin-Madison.
 Dr. Van Os received her PhD in the interdisciplinary Animal Behavior graduate program at the University of California-Davis and conducted postdoctoral research in the Animal Welfare Program at the University of British Columbia.
 The research in her lab at UW-Madison focuses on understanding, evaluating, and improving the welfare of dairy animals from a biological perspective.
 The goal of Dr. Van Os’ extension program is to promote best practices in management and housing to help the dairy industry adapt as our scientific knowledge about animal welfare continues to grow.

 Expanded bio: My research focuses on understanding and improving quality of life for dairy animals.
 I am also an Extension Specialist in animal welfare, including serving as an expert on various farm animal welfare advisory councils.

 In 2017, I completed a postdoctoral fellowship in the Animal Welfare Program at the University of British Columbia (UBC).
 Previously, I was a postdoctoral scholar in the Department of Animal Science at the University of California, Davis (UC Davis) in the lab of Cassandra B. Tucker, Ph.D.